FarronF/limerick-council-meetings/meetings/2024/11/25-Full Meeting of Limerick City and County Council/Minutes -  Ordinary Meeting of Limerick City and County Council - 23rd September 2024.md

 Many of the people who are unable to avail of the Supported Temporary

-Accommodation are rough sleepers who have a range of complex needs that--- 24
+Accommodation are rough sleepers who have a range of complex needs that
+---
+24

 prevent them from accessing services.
 In order to respond to this issue